DarkCat09/python-aternos/README.md

 #aternos = Client('USERNAME', password='PASSWORD')
 aternos = Client('example', password='test123')
 # ----OR----
+# password is the 1st parameter,
+# so you don't have to specify its name
+aternos = Client('example', 'test123')
+# ----OR----
 #aternos = Client('USERNAME', md5='HASHED_PASSWORD')
 aternos = Client('example', md5='cc03e747a6afbbcbf8be7668acfebee5')

-# get_servers returns AternosServer list
+# Returns AternosServer list
 atservers = aternos.servers

-# If you have only one server, get it by 0 index
+# If you have only one server, get it by the 0 index
 myserv = atservers[0]

 # Start